Early results from GLASS-JWST XV: properties of the faintest red sources in the NIRCAM deep fields: Discussion of Sources

 \section{Discussion of Sources}

 Several trends are apparent in the source population.
 First it can be seen in Figure~1 that at bright magnitudes the sample is dominated by quiescent galaxies and dusty star forming galaxies at $z\sim 2$.
 This is a well known result as discussed in the introduction; and one might expect to see more such things at fainter magnitudes.
-However the nature of the population shifts and we see that at RED\_BRIGHT$>$25 the population is dominated ($\sim$ 70\%) by low attenuation ($A_V<1$) star forming galaxies at $2<z<6$.
-We also see candidate star-forming galaxies at $z>11$ appearing, which we will discuss in detail later.
+However the nature of the population shifts and we see that at RED\_BRIGHT$>$25 the population is dominated ($\sim$ 65\%) by low attenuation ($A_V<1$) star forming galaxies at $2<z<6$.
+From the Prospector fits we find the typical stellar masses are $10^{8.5}$--$10^{9.5} $\Msun, with a typical error of 0.2 dex.
+We also see candidate star-forming galaxies at $z>11$ appearing, which we will discuss in detail below.

 We present examples showing the ranges of sources at the faint end in Figure 2.
-ID numbers refer to the catalog of Paper II.
-To start with ID582 and ID1284 show examples of blue $z\sim 4$ star forming galaxies that are the dominant population of galaxies selected by our criteria.
-It can be seen that the increased flux $>2$\micron\ comes from the Balmer break together with a strong contribution from H$\beta$ and [OIII] emission lines.
-These SEDs can not be fit well at all without strong line flux contributions, if one removes the high equivalent width template from EAZY then the median $\chi^2$ SED residual of the faint sample increases significantly from 2.2 to 7.7.
-The contribution of such emission lines can be seen in for example the F277 boost of ID582 and 1284 in Figure~1, it is even evident by eye in the F277 images.
+ID numbers refer to the Stage I catalog.
+To start with ID10968 and ID21313 show examples of blue $z\sim 4$ star forming galaxies that are the dominant population of galaxies selected by our criteria.
+It can be seen that the increased flux $>2$\micron\ comes from the Balmer break together with a contribution from H$\beta$ and [OIII] emission lines.
+ID10968 has a pronounced Balmer break.
+In contrast ID21313 has a very large contribution from emission lines which is pronounced in the F200W filter, this is evident by eye in the image.
+In general we find that many SEDs can not be fit without a strong line flux contributions, if one removes high equivalent width templates from EAZY then the median $\chi^2$ SED residual of the faint sample increases significantly from 7 to 13.